thomas-osgood/gatherIntel/README.md

 * **scanCommon**: Function that uses NMAP to scan a target and see whether any of the most commonly used ports are open.
 Slow, but very accurate.

 * **_quickScanCommon**: Function that uses sockets to determine whether any of the most commonly used ports are open.
 Much faster than NMAP scan.

+* **_quickScanOpen**: Function that quick scans all the ports of a target and returns the first open port it finds.
+If no open port is found, False is returned.

 * **_scanTarget**: Function that uses sockets to scan a range of ports, specified by the user, and determine which ports are open within that range.